Rafalskky/Fris-r-Atelj-/README.md

 2. **Auto-scroll Functionality:** Implemented auto-scroll function on the menu for enhanced user experience and navigation efficiency.

-3. **Google Maps Integration:** Integrated Google Maps for location-based information, potentially aiding visitors in finding the physical location of the freelancer's business.
+3. **Google Maps Integration:** Integrated Google Maps for location-based information, potentially aiding visitors in finding the physical location of the business.

 ## Technologies Used: